 Toysmith Monster Feet Walking Toy

 These monster feet remind me of some I played with when I was little.
 Fun way to learn balance and coordination!
 They may be difficult for 3 year olds, but for this price, it’s worth a try!
 Best for textured surface such as grass or carpet at first, as they can be slippery on smooth floors.

 Gymnic Rody Horse

 These inflatable horses are a fun take on the traditional bouncy ball.
 The horses have four feet to keep your little one balanced and perhaps a little bit safer than the round balls.
-They come in two sizes: the Rody horse is perfect for 1-3 year olds, and the Rody max is great for 3 and older.
-And here’s something I love–you can purchase a rocker base to make it a rocking horse or a “speedy base” with wheels so your little one can ride it like a bike!
+The basic Rody horse is perfect for 1-3 year olds, and the Rody max is great for 3 and older.
+You can also purchase a rocker base to make it a rocking horse.

 Does your little one wear you out with requests to play catch?
 When you need a break, let Joey Jump take over.
 Place a bean bag on one end of the board, then stomp on the other end and catch the bean bag as it flies through the air.
 What a fun way to practice eye-hand coordination!

 These six stepping stone buckets provide a wonderful opportunity for active toddlers to move while learning balance and coordination!
 The bright colored, non-skid buckets can be placed closer together or farther apart, depending on the size and skill of your little one.
 They can also be turned upside down to play games such as throwing a ball into a bucket.